Skip to navigation Skip to content

 Jean provided evidence from a doctor stating the inability to fly home for another 2 months at least, depending on the response to treatment.

-An extended period of 2 months was granted and Jean must either return home after this time or provide further evidence of being unable to travel back to Australia for the SpB to continue.
+An extended period of 2 months was granted and Jean must either return home after this time or provide further evidence of being unable to travel back to Australia for SpB to continue.
 See Discretion to extend portability period.